Jubatian/rrpge-spec/specs/cpu_arch.rst

 0x8000 (32768), and the stack bottom is fixed at 0, corresponding with the stack size of 32 KWords.
 Otherwise the stack top and bottom are set according to the contents of the Application descriptor.

+Note that it is not critical to implement the stack boundary checks for conformance, implementing the return to supervisor mode mechanism is sufficient considering only well-behaving applications.